slakh96/no-mans-land/elias_demo_nov_18.md

 - Collectible hold slot
 - Props such as rocks
 ### Sultan
+- Creating alien types - randomized lurker, patrol type, scream type
+- Created movement engines for the aliens
+- Created attack and awareness engines for aliens with three states - patrol, chase, and attack
+- Created NavMeshSurface for smooth traversal of the aliens
+- Added stealth features to the player, through raycasts
+- Added alien model and texture from the art team modellers
+- Added field of view to the aliens, for viewing within a given angle
+- Added Editor UI files for adding a viewable angle to the aliens
+- Adding sounds for aliens
+- Adding fog effect for the general atmosphere
+- Working on alien animations
 ## What the plan for the upcoming weeks is.
 - Alien radar
 - Dodge mechanic